A Line (RTD): History

 Mass transit has been under consideration for the corridor between Downtown Denver and Denver International Airport since the latter was proposed in the 1980s.
 The project gathered momentum in 1997 when a Major Investment Study was completed for the corridor, encouraging fixed-guideway mass transit (light rail or commuter rail), highway widening and general improvements.
 The project was approved as part of the FasTracks transit expansion package in November 2004, went through regulatory processes and was approved by the Federal Transit Administration in November 2009.
 In July 2007, it was decided to use electric instead of diesel propulsion over speed and air pollution concerns.

-RTD designated the line with the letter “A”, denoting service to the airport and Aurora.
+RTD designated the line with the letter "A", denoting service to the airport and Aurora.
 Groundbreaking for the A Line was held on August 26, 2010.
 As the second line of RTD's FasTracks expansion plan, the East Corridor was constructed and operated under the Eagle P3 public–private partnership.
 The first electric multiple unit railcars were pulled along the route on April 3, 2015, commencing testing and commissioning of the line.

 Revenue service began on April 22, 2016.
-A software problem in the equipment closing the crossing gates has resulted in the use of traffic guards and frequent delays since the opening, earning the project a slot on Westword's 2016 Colorado Hall of Shame.

-Since the A line's opening in April 2016, it has had a number of operational issues.
-The main issue is with the crossing gate technology.
-Crossing arms have been coming down too early and staying down too long, causing traffic backups.
-Today, RTD is making progress in fixing the crossing gate timing system along the A Line.
-The A Line shares crossings with Union Pacific tracks.
-This adds complexity to the crossing gate programs and technology.
+From the A line's opening in April 2016 and until mid-2018, there have been operational issues with the crossing gates due to software problems, resulting in frequent delays.
+Crossing arms have been coming down too early and staying down for too long, and did not react dynamically to variance in arrival and departing times.
+Westword listed the project on its 2016 Colorado Hall of Shame.
+The A Line shares crossings with Union Pacific tracks, adding to the complexity to the crossing gates.

 In June 2018, the FRA approved a plan to remove the flaggers monitoring the crossing gates along the A Line.
 This approval also allows local jurisdictions to submit requests to the FRA to establish "quiet zones", removing the need for trains crossing through the gates to blow their horns.
-As of February 2019, approval for "quiet zones" at nine of the line's crossings has been granted, to be in effect on March 1, 2019.
+As of February 2019, approval for "quiet zones" at nine of the line's crossings has been granted, to be in effect on March 1, 2019; see Normal Whistle Codes.